10. Introducing Data Frames

 ## 15 NO2 Footscray 10.274531

-We have lost the ordering based on station names in the two subgroups.
+We lost the ordering based on station names in the two subgroups.

 To switch to a mergesort-like method (timsort), we should pass